 What to Expect

 You’ll have a consultation with your doctor to understand the cause and type of varicose veins you’re suffering from.
-If you’re considered a good candidate for venous ablation, you’ll be given a few preparation instructions.
+If you’re considered a good candidate for varicose vein ablation, you’ll be given a few preparation instructions.
+Your doctor will also inform you on what to expect after vein ablation.

 Before Your Treatment